I want all the drugs

 “They’re addictive,” my Dad advised.

-Thinking he deprived me of the meds for my well-being, I didn’t question it, sucked it up and
+Thinking he deprived me of the meds for my well-being, I didn’t question it, sucked it up and gutted through the pain.

 his extended network of associates.